vlechappe/sustain-4-SWT/README.md

-# ACV-SWT-article
+# sustain 4 SWT
 This repository contains all the data and documents used to write the article :

-"XXX"
+"Technico-environnemental analysis and recommendations for small wind turbine systems "

-that has been submitted for publication in XXX and is currently under review.
+that has been submitted for publication and is currently under review.

 It also contains the codes used to create a tool to help the small wind turbine installation decision making.